Farm Lane Bridge Reconstruction

 The $44 million project includes demolishing and reconstructing the Farm Lane bridge, constructing a new pedestrian bridge, and resituating key utilities that the bridge carries.
 It also will reconstruct Farm Lane between Auditorium Road and North Shaw Lane, including those intersections.

-The bridge and adjacent road intersections will be closed to vehicular traffic during summer semester 2023 to resituate the utility lines and construct the pedestrian bridge.
+The bridge and adjacent road intersections were closed to vehicular traffic during summer semester 2023 to resituate the utility lines and construct the pedestrian bridge.
 During spring and part of summer semester 2024, the bridge, originally built in 1936, will be closed and rebuilt.

 The MSU Board of Trustees authorized proceeding with the project during its February 2023 meeting.